How to Buy Life Insurance in Canada: 7 Easy Steps

 • Review and sign the completed application.

-The life insurance application may be completed online or over the phone for no medical exam policies.
+The life insurance application may be completed online or over the phone for no-medical-exam policies.
+Otherwise, an in-person application with a paramedical exam will be required.

-Step 6: Schedule a Paramedical Exam
+Step 6: Schedule a Medical Exam

 • ECG/treadmill tests are performed if you have any medical conditions.